In general

 Food supplements are a concentrated source of nutrients or other substances with a nutritional or physiological effect.
 Their purpose is to supplement a normal diet.

-At Sekoya we use nutrients of proven efficiency.
-They are extracted from natural sources and are composed of elements that are essential for the proper functioning of the body.
+At Sekoya, we use nutrients that are recognized for their effectiveness.
+They are extracted from natural sources and composed of elements that are essential for the proper functioning of the body.

-Some food supplements can be consumed regularly to support a good quality of life.
-Others meet specific needs such as regulating digestion, giving energy, stimulating the immune system.
+Some dietary supplements can be taken regularly to support a good quality of life.
+Others meet specific, occasional needs such as regulating digestion, providing energy, or stimulating the immune system.
 All contribute to the optimal functioning of the body.

-Studies carried out by the Swiss and European authorities show that the population's calorie and macronutrient (fat, carbohydrate, protein) requirements are covered by the diet.
-However, these studies also show that intakes are unbalanced and that the diet rarely provides the recommended quantities of micronutrients (vitamins, minerals, trace elements).
-These micronutrients are nevertheless essential for maintaining health.
+Studies conducted by Swiss and European authorities show that the population's calorie and macronutrient (fat, carbohydrates, protein) requirements are met by their diet.
+However, these studies also reveal that intake is unbalanced and that food rarely provides the recommended amounts of micronutrients (vitamins, minerals, trace elements).
+Yet these micronutrients are essential for maintaining good health.

-If you're wondering what's going on with you, ask your doctor for a blood test, or consult a nutritionist.
+If you are wondering what your situation is, ask your doctor for a blood test, or consult a nutritionist.

-Sekoya food supplements contain vitamins, trace elements, dry and fatty plant extracts, probiotics and other nutritional substances such as glucosamine from marine nutrients.
+Sekoya dietary supplements contain vitamins, trace elements, dry or lipid plant extracts, probiotics, and other nutritional substances such as glucosamine extracted from marine nutrients.

 We favour proximity, so whenever we can, we buy from Swiss or European producers.